 The Forgiveness Education Program focuses on your need to resolve a painful past through the healing of memories.
 Some highlights of the program include:

 - Desire to forgive – addresses any issues of avoidance.

 - Education – defines the terms and outlines the goals of forgiveness, as well as barriers to forgiveness.

 - Internal reflection – introduces various treatment mechanisms, such as narrative therapy, exposure therapy, journaling and prayer.

-According to Rev. Barry, the treatment mechanisms for forgiveness are similar to interventions for post-traumatic stress disorder (PTSD).
-Forgiveness education often includes written exercises designed to help you process your thoughts and feelings.
+The treatment mechanisms for forgiveness are often similar to interventions for post-traumatic stress disorder (PTSD).
+Forgiveness education may include written exercises designed to help you process your thoughts and feelings.